eslint/eslint/docs/src/rules/nonblock-statement-body-position.md

 ## When Not To Use It

 If you're not concerned about consistent locations of single-line statements, you should not turn on this rule.
 You can also disable this rule if you're using the `"all"` option for the [`curly`](/docs/rules/curly) rule, because this will disallow single-line statements entirely.

-## Version

-This rule was introduced in ESLint 3.17.0.